Does your website give customers what they need?

 Online reviews are the new word of mouth, and every business has to effectively manage them to attract more customers.
 Your business can increase revenue just by getting more reviews because it helps customers find your business and take a chance on your products and services.

 Be sure to include links to your social media and online reputation pages prominently on your website.
 As for placement, 72% of websites include social media icons in the footer.
 Website Highlights will show you if you have the appropriate links and offer tips if you don’t.
-In addition, you can use Womply’s Get Reviews tool to proactively encourage happy customers to post positive feedback about your business on popular sites.
+In addition, you can use Womply’s software to proactively encourage happy customers to post positive feedback about your business on popular sites.

 By submitting this form you agree to Womply’s Services Agreement